The day I met Robbie Williams!

 What would you have done?
 Do you think I was right not to invade his privacy?
 Have you ever met your pop idol or is there someone famous who you’d love to meet?

-You might like to read about my Celebrity Tea Party wishlist (which does feature Robbie Williams quite by coincidence haha!) or check the musicians that I have actually met in my Music Features & Interviews section.
+You might like to read about my Celebrity Tea Party wishlist (which does feature Robbie Williams quite by coincidence haha!) or check the musicians that I have actually met on my music website – UK Psychobilly Gig Guide & Archives.